Featured Articles

 You can free download EaseUS file recovery software to restore deleted files USB flash drive, SD card, external hard drive, HDD, SSD, and so on.

 Step 1.
-Choose the exact file location and then click the "Scan" button to continue.
+Choose the exact file location and then click the "Search for Lost Data" button to continue.

 Step 2.
-After the process, select the "Deleted Files" and "Other Lost Files" folders in the left panel.
-Then, you can apply the "Filter" feature or click the "Search files or folders" button to find the deleted files.
+After the process, locate the deleted or lost files in the left panel using the "Path" or "Type" feature.
+Or, you can apply the "Filter" feature to find the deleted files.

 4. Check and Repair Disk Error to Delete Corrupted Files